 These drugs can take longer to leave the system.
 Mixing these drugs with Ibogaine can be fatal.
 Although liver enzymes also play a factor, they are not the major issue for those looking to take Ibogaine after being addicted to these substances.

-It can take, usually, two days to a week for methamphetamine and cocaine to leave the system.
+It can take, usually, 3-7 days for methamphetamine and cocaine to leave the system.

 Once these drugs have left the system, Ibogaine will be safe to take (based on other health tests being done).

 Adderall addiction is similar to methamphetamine and operates in a similar ways as methamphetamine.
 Although Adderall may take longer to leave the system (usually up to 24 hours longer), the same protocol as methamphetamine applies.

 Once the drug has left the system, it can no longer have a negative impact by mixing with the Ibogaine in the body.

 There are no firm protocols with Ibogaine for tobacco users.
 Not many individuals have used Ibogaine to treat their specific tobacco addictions.